-For some reason I don't think a kid who grows up learning by books is going to have a different brain structure from the kid who is raised on wikipedia.
+For some reason, I don't think a kid who grows up learning by books is going to have a different brain structure from the kid who is raised on Wikipedia.

-With the super fast advent of web technology, and amazing ways to collect information we seem to fall on Lamarck's faulty, but tempting, logic.
+With the super-fast advent of web technology, and amazing ways to collect information we seem to fall on Lamarck's faulty, but tempting, logic.
 Out brains must acquire whatever traits the technology dictates.
-It may be true there's some physical change related to perusing the web ( strain on the eyes, etc.) but one's genetic make up is not being altered.
+It may be true there's some physical change related to perusing the web ( strain on the eyes, etc.) but one's genetic makeup is not being altered.

-Human ability to do the memory thing well lies on a continuum of 1-10.
+The human ability to do the memory thing well lies on a continuum of 1-10.

 Folks who mine the web well do so because they have a genetic aptitude for it.
 They get a 10.
-And then there are the mix of others.
+And then there is a mix of others.
 But no one is dying off.
 The evolution thing does not work anymore.
 Humans survive the cold not because their body temperature gets warmer but because we can devise a way to create a heater.
 The Eskimo does not produce kids who are durable to the cold but rather he produces kids who learn how to fish and build an igloo.

 If our survival depended on our ability to learn through the web, then over time those who suck at information literacy would die and those who fared well would survive.
 While this could happen - it would be something like the "Final Solution" in Germany.
 We don't live in a genetic dystopia.
 Yet.
-It would be like a world wide web version of who can make it to the oasis first in the desert.
-Kinda of like a survival of the fittest.
+It would be like a worldwide web version of who can make it to the oasis first in the desert.
+Kinda like a survival of the fittest.
 The brains with information literacy would produce offspring with other information literate people (because remember, those who can't google are dead).

-But, of course this is not how it works.
+But, of course, this is not how it works.
 We don't grant life or take it away based on your ability to surf the web.

 Sounds semantic?
 Well, it is.
 It's wrong at a semantic level and a biological level.